LRengel/PokemonAnalysis/README.md

 # PokemonAnalysis
-This code allows you to access a pokedex database and can query the results.
+This code allows you to access a pokedex database query the results.